Does Homeowners Insurance Cover College Students?

 blueCheck icon

-Off-campus students typically aren’t covered and should consider renters insurance for full protection of their belongings and liability.
+Off-campus students usually aren’t covered and should consider renters insurance to protect their belongings and liability.

 blueCheck icon